Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
-The first state in the workflow is the requisition.
+This slide shows the starting point for V3 tropism and resistance testing: the requisition.

-We start here because the requisition is where the "why" of the whole process is written down.
-Someone is asking us to do something specific for a person, and the requisition is the formal record of that request.
+Someone is asking us to do a test for a person, and the requisition is the formal record of that request.

 Conceptually, the requisition ties three things together.
-It ties a person or a coded participant ID, it ties the kind of sample that will arrive in the lab, and it ties the type of answer we promise to return, like a tropism report or a resistance interpretation.
+- It ties a person,
+- the kind of sample that will arrive in the lab,
+- and it ties the type of answer we promise to return, like a tropism report or a resistance interpretation.

 The form on the right is our standard V3 requisition form.
 But we accept requisitions that look differently too.